rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 -------

 First, we need to set up Vagrant.
-If you use any of the major desktop operating systems (Windows, macOS, Linux) you should find an installer at [Vagrant Downloads page](https://www.vagrantup.com/downloads).
+If you use any of the major desktop operating systems (Windows, macOS, Linux) you should be able to find an installer at [Vagrant Downloads page](https://www.vagrantup.com/downloads).
 You may also want to check if it is available through a package manager on your system.

 Likewise, Virtualbox installers are available on [Virtualbox downloads page](https://www.virtualbox.org/wiki/Downloads).